Photo: Oleksiy Berchuk

 The believer was detained in Moscow and forced to leave for the Amur regionAmur Region

 On January 21, 2019, 43-year-old Alexei Berchuk was detained while passing through passport control at the Moscow airport.
 The next day, he was charged under Part 1 of Article 282.2 of the Criminal Code, and was forced to cancel his plans and, together with the senior investigator of the FSB of Russia for the Amur Region, go to Blagoveshchensk, where his case is being investigated.
 He signed a recognizance not to leave.

-On July 20, 2018, in Blagoveshchensk, searches were conducted in at least five dwellings of citizens who are considered to be Jehovah's Witnesses.
-Additionally, another resident of Blagoveshchensk, 31-year-old Dmitry Golik, was charged in a similar case.
-He is being accused of violating Part 2 of Article 282.2 of the Criminal Code of the Russian Federation (participation in the activities of an extremist organization).
+Before the arrival of the FSB investigator from Blagoveshchensk, Aleksey Berchuk was in custody for 2 days.
+It turned out that on June 22, 2018, a criminal case was opened against him in the Amur Region, according to which on July 20, 2018, in Blagoveshchensk, searches were carried out in at least 5 homes of citizens who are considered Jehovah's Witnesses.
+Another resident of Blagoveshchensk, 31-year-old Dmitry Golik, was also involved as a defendant in a similar case.
+He is charged with Part 2 of Article 282.2 of the Criminal Code of the Russian Federation (participation in the activities of an extremist organization).